baaltazaar/Wikiee3/wiki/template.md

 [Add note if any or remove]
 ##
 #### Reference(s).
-[Add reference url in any or remove]
+[Add reference url if any or remove]

 **Note, save this file with the terms name, e.g. replace "template.md" above with "xyz.md" and then commit.
 Also remove this line!**